asc-csa/ckanext-asc-csa/installation guide/simplified_guide_en.md

 ckan -c /etc/ckan/default/ckan.ini run
 ```

-The portal will be available at `http://localhost:5000`
+The portal will be available at `http://localhost:5000`.
+There are no datasets at this point.

 ### Background Jobs (XLoader)